jabrena/cursor-rules-examples/problem5/docs/PROCESS-TEMPLATE.md

 jbang setup@jabrena init --quarkus
 ```

-**Note:** Remove the `pluginManagement` section in the the pom.xml because the default one is so much verbose.
+**Note:** Remove the `pluginManagement` section in the the pom.xml because it is not necessary in all cases.

 ```bash
 Update the cursor rule using @101-java-maven-deps-and-plugins Verify the changes with ./mvnw clean verify
 ```

-- 4.2 Implement the Acceptance test ([Outside-in TDD London](https://outsidein.dev/concepts/outside-in-tdd/)) based on the Gherkin file
+- 3.2 [ ] Implement the Acceptance test ([Outside-in TDD London](https://outsidein.dev/concepts/outside-in-tdd/)) based on the Gherkin file

 ![](./docs/double-loop-tdd.png)